A degeneracy bound for homogeneous topological order: Main result

-Consider a closed Riemannian manifold on which qudits are laid down.
-We do not consider microscopic fermions here.
-We use a positive constant~$a$ throughout as the lattice spacing: we assume always that in a ball of radius~$a$ there are $\calO(1)$ dimensional degrees of freedom and the diameter of the system is $L \gg a$.
-Let $\Pi$ denote a subspace \footnote{ It is legitimate to think of $\Pi$ as the ground state subspace of some Hamiltonian, but our argument will have nothing to do with a Hamiltonian. } of the full Hilbert space~$\calH$ of the qudits.
-We will use the same symbol $\Pi$ to denote the orthogonal projector onto the subspace~$\Pi$.
-For two different operators~$O_1$ and~$O_2$ that preserve the subspace~$\Pi$ (i.e., $[\Pi,O_1] = [\Pi, O_2] = 0$) it may happen that $(O_1 - O_2) \Pi = 0$, in which case we say~$O_1$ and~$O_2$ are {\em equivalent} on~$\Pi$.
-In general there are many equivalent operators that induce a given linear transformation on $\Pi$.
 We define that a set~$A$ of qudits is {\it correctable against erasure} or simply {\em correctable} with respect to~$\Pi$, if for every linear transformation on~$\Pi$, there exists an operator supported on the complement of~$A$ that induces the transformation. \footnote{ An equivalent, perhaps better known condition for the correctability is that for all operators $O_A$ supported on~$A$ there is a complex number~$c(O_A)$ such that $\Pi O_A \Pi = c(O_A) \Pi$.
 This equation means that any operator on $A$ acts trivially on $\Pi$.
 This formulation is known as the Knill-Laflamme criterion~\cite{KnillLaflamme1996}. } That is, the complement of a correctable subset of qudits supports a complete set of operators for~$\Pi$.
 So, even if a correctable set becomes inaccessible to a thought experimentalist, the state in~$\Pi$ can be manipulated to reconstruct the whole system --- the system is ``corrected'' from erasure.
 Now, we define that a subspace~$\Pi$ has {\em homogeneous topological order} if any set~$A$ of qudits whose distance~$a$ neighborhood is contained in the union of some disjoint (topological) balls in the manifold, is always correctable.
 Colloquially speaking, with homogeneous topological order, any region that deformation-retracts to a discrete set of points has to be correctable.

-We can now state our bound: \begin{theorem} Suppose our space manifold $M$ of dimension~$d \ge 2$ has the metric normalized such that its diameter~$L$ is~$1$.
-Suppose $\Pi$ on the Hilbert space of qudits on $M$ has homogeneous topological order.
+We can now state our bound: \begin{theorem} Suppose that our closed space manifold $M$ of dimension~$d \ge 2$ has the metric normalized such that its diameter~$L$ is~$1$, and that the local Hilbert space dimension of the degrees of freedom within any ball of radius $a$ is $\calO(1)$.
+Suppose that $\Pi$ on the Hilbert space of qudits on $M$ has homogeneous topological order.
 Then

+for some constant $c$ that depends only on the isometry class of $M$ and $\mu$ that depends only on the the density of degrees of freedom.